Farm experiences by Mjøsa lake:

 Hovelsrud was the first chicken farm in Norway to be granted the Animal Protection Label, Dyrevernmerket, which guarantees that the animals have better space and are healthier and more active than non-labelled, industrially farmed chickens.

 Top restaurants have taken note of Marianne's chicken.
-Renowned Michelin-starred restaurants Maaemo in Oslo, RE-NAA in Stavanger, and Credo in Trondheim are just a few of its customers!
+Renowned Michelin-starred restaurants Maaemo in Oslo and RE-NAA in Stavanger are just a few of its customers!

 “It's so much fun working with people who care about quality, and who really appreciate our way of farming.”